-“–By the way… All that stuff about crossroads?
-That’s just a load of crap.
-That guitar is magical all right, but I sure ain’t got nothing to do with it.
+“By the way… All that stuff about crossroads?
+That’s just a load of marketing crap.
+That guitar’s got magic all right, but I sure ain’t got nothing to do with it.
 All I did was give you people the power to decide, you always make your own choices.”

 He lowered his mirrored glasses and winked at the dumbfounded Johnny.

 “The magic she’s got?
 It’s all yours.”

 And with a roar and a cloud of dust, he drove off into the night.

 The voice of his guitar tech startled him.
 The loading dock was busy with an army of roadies and technicians loading all the gear in the lorries for the trip to the next gig, yelling at each other over the busy city’s noise.
 The band was already waiting for him on the van.